I received my B.Sc. with Honors in Mathematics

 BIONETS European FET project til end of February 2010.

-Now, since 1 March 2010, an Assistant Professor at the University of Debrecen, Hungary (Mathematics & Informatics Institute, Department of Algebra).
+Now, Associate Professor in Mathematics at the University of Debrecen, Hungary (Mathematics Institute, Department of Algebra).

 - Philippe Capdepuy (Internal Organization and Information Flow in the Perception Action Loop)